 Dr. McDermott grew up in Peachtree City and was a student at J.C.
-Booth Junior High School from 1983-1985.
+Booth Junior High School in the mid-80's.
 Her parents still live in Peachtree City in the very home where she grew up.
-She has been married for 17 years to Lee and they stay quite busy with their three children, ages 16, 12 and 11.
-An animal lover, she currently has a chihuahua, a boxer, a siamese cat and a hamster.
+She has been married for 19 years to Lee and they stay quite busy with their three children, ages 18, 14 and 13.
+An animal lover, she currently has a boxer, a chihuahua, a siamese cat and a hamster.
 She enjoys reading and trivia and is a passionate adoption advocate.

-Dr. McDermott began her educational career as a high school English teacher at Brooks County High School in Quitman, Georgia.
+Dr. McDermott began her educational career as an English teacher at Brooks County High School in Quitman, Georgia.
 She has worked as a school counselor in the elementary, middle and high school settings in Fayette County since 1998.
-Not exactly new to J.C.
-Booth, she did serve as the part-time counselor from 2002-2009 and is very happy to return to the school this year.
 She enjoys working with students to help them become the best version of themselves.